automatic-controls/powerbi/README.md

 All scripts and power BI automation are based out of the **ACES-Utility2** server.
 When connected to the ACES network, you can RDP into the server using the provided credentials.
 Be sure to use the **AUTOMATICCONTRO** domain.
 Most scripts on the server are triggered using scheduled tasks.

 When errors occur, scripts are typically configured to send email notifications.
 There are four places required to change the recipients of these notifications.
 The first place is the `error_email` variable in the *./env_vars.bat* script located at the root of this repository.
-The second place is in the [Power Automate] cloud flow named *Power BI notifications forwarding*.
-The third place is in the [Power Automate] desktop flow named *Bidtracer* on **ACES-Utility2**.
+The second place is in all the [Power Automate] cloud flows (*Power BI notifications forwarding*, *Bidtracer Trigger*, and *Synchrony Trigger*).
+The third place is in all the [Power Automate] desktop flows on **ACES-Utility2** (*Bidtracer* and *Synchrony*).
 The fourth place is in the Python source code of a function app, *acesfuncy1 &#8594; cradlepointAPIExtract*, on [Azure Portal].

 Most data is sent to a PostgreSQL database for processing and historical storage before Power BI reports ever touch it.
 I would suggest inspecting this database with [Azure Data Studio](https://azure.microsoft.com/en-us/products/data-studio/) to get familiar with its structure.
 If you're accessing the database from an unknown IP, you'll need to add a firewall rule in the [Azure Portal].